 It might seem that that you have very few hours of teaching, but as a student, you are expected to demonstrate that you are progressing academically by attending lectures, language classes, seminars and tutorials.
 It is extremely important that you attend all of your classes for the following reasons:

 - It is in the lectures that you find out what the key topics in your subject are, which can help you structure your additional reading.

 - Your seminars are the place for you to discuss issues raised in the course and from your reading, and to enhance and develop your understanding.

 - Both your lectures and seminars will help you prepare your essays and revise for your exams.

 - Your presence can also help others to learn (as well as you), whilst student absence disrupts the learning process for the whole group.

 Attendance at lectures, seminars, and tutorials is COMPULSORY.
 Therefore if you are unable to attend, you must notify your tutor or the History secretary in advance by telephone, by email or in writing in order to explain your absence.
-Further information on illness, reporting extenuating circumstances, and leave of absences can be found in the History Handbooks and Academic Regulations Handbook.
+Further information on illness, reporting extenuating circumstances, and leave of absences can be found in the School Handbook and Academic Regulations Handbook.

 Students in the History Department run the History Social Society and the Welsh History Society.
 These organises various social and academic events throughout the academic year, including the very popular History Ball, and work with staff to strengthen the social side of studying in the Department.
 These societies, along with other student and staff societies within the School and the University, also organise programmes of lectures throughout the year with visiting speakers, which students are encouraged to attend.